Contract Lifecycle Management · Insights

 Contract lifecycle management is the end-to-end process of managing a contract from the moment a business need is identified through to expiry, renewal, or termination.
 It covers every stage: request intake, drafting, negotiation, approval workflows, execution, obligation tracking, amendment management, and renewal.

-A CLM system is the technology that supports this process.
+A CLM system is the technology that supports the lifecycle of a contract through initiation, management and renewal or termination.
 But technology is only one component.
 The process design, governance model, user adoption strategy, and data architecture that surround it determine whether a CLM implementation delivers value, or becomes another underused platform.

 The case for CLM is well-established.
 The benefits span every business function, from legal and procurement to finance and sales, and extend across more than 50 industries.
 The question for most organizations isn’t whether CLM delivers value.
 It’s whether their implementation will.

-The financial case for CLM is clear.
+Most CLM implementations stall because the technology is only one part.
 Organizations lose an average of 8.6% of contract value due to poor contract management practices.
 Underperforming organizations lose more than 20%.1 Despite this, the majority of CLM projects underperform within the first 18 months of go-live.

 The reasons are consistent across industries and organization sizes.
 Scope is set by technology features rather than business outcomes.
 Implementation timelines are compressed to meet procurement deadlines.
 Change management is treated as a training exercise rather than a transformation program.
 Integration with adjacent systems like ERP, CRM, and matter management is underestimated.
 And the legal team that requested the system is rarely equipped to run the implementation alongside their day jobs.